Structural health monitoring: Feature extraction and data compression

 The area of the SHM process that receives the most attention in the technical literature is the identification of data features that allows one to distinguish between the undamaged and damaged structure.
 Inherent in this feature selection process is the condensation of the data.
 The best features for damage identification are, again, application specific.

 One of the most common feature extraction methods is based on correlating measured system response quantities, such a vibration amplitude or frequency, with the first-hand observations of the degrading system.
 Another method of developing features for damage identification is to apply engineered flaws, similar to ones expected in actual operating conditions, to systems and develop an initial understanding of the parameters that are sensitive to the expected damage.
 The flawed system can also be used to validate that the diagnostic measurements are sensitive enough to distinguish between features identified from the undamaged and damaged system.
 The use of analytical tools such as experimentally-validated finite element models can be a great asset in this process.
-In many cases the analytical tools are used to perform numerical experiments where the flaws are introduced through computer simulation.
+In multiple cases the analytical tools are used to perform numerical experiments where the flaws are introduced through computer simulation.
 Damage accumulation testing, during which significant structural components of the system under study are degraded by subjecting them to realistic loading conditions, can also be used to identify appropriate features.
 This process may involve induced-damage testing, fatigue testing, corrosion growth, or temperature cycling to accumulate certain types of damage in an accelerated fashion.
 Insight into the appropriate features can be gained from several types of analytical and experimental studies as described above and is usually the result of information obtained from some combination of these studies.

 The operational implementation and diagnostic measurement technologies needed to perform SHM produce more data than traditional uses of structural dynamics information.
-A condensation of the data is advantageous and necessary when comparisons of many feature sets obtained over the lifetime of the structure are envisioned.
+A condensation of the data is advantageous and necessary when comparisons of multiple feature sets obtained over the lifetime of the structure are envisioned.
 Also, because data will be acquired from a structure over an extended period of time and in an operational environment, robust data reduction techniques must be developed to retain feature sensitivity to the structural changes of interest in the presence of environmental and operational variability.
 To further aid in the extraction and recording of quality data needed to perform SHM, the statistical significance of the features should be characterized and used in the condensation process.